-What are sports drinks and energy drinks?
+What is difference between sports drink and energy drink?

 The terms “sports drinks” and “energy drinks” are often used interchangeably to indicate all drinks that provide essential vitamins and minerals.
 They can include sports beverages, vitamin waters, electrolyte drinks, and highly caffeinated drinks.
 Each energy drink has additional ingredients that boost your energy, enhance nutrition, allow your body to absorb water and minerals, or enhance athletic performance.